-Several friends have recently asked me to create “perfect itineraries” for their vacation in Greece.
-And since I know very well that we all have different tastes in what “perfect” is all about, I started asking my Twitter friends for ideas.
+As part of the services associated with blogging, I also offer “travel consultancy” and oftentimes get asked to share Greece vacation itinerary ideas.
+Readers and friends alike have asked me to create “perfect itineraries” for their vacation in Greece but I know very well that we all have different tastes in what “perfect” is all about, I have consulted my Twitter friends for ideas.
 Also, I’ve considered those who don’t have the “luxury” of such a long vacation.

 It is probably the “easiest” way to approach a vacation in Greece, especially if you haven’t been here before.
 Athens and Thessaloniki are definitely places to visit on your first trip here.
 And both cities offer a lot of possibilities to plan day trips.
 If you really need to head to an island, Thassos is a good choice.